 Summer: Student Conduct

-Summer at Cornish gives students the opportunity to create artwork, work with talented faculty, make friends and get a true taste of college life.
+Cornish Extension Programs gives students the opportunity to create artwork, work with talented faculty, make friends and get a true taste of college life.
 Cornish has a uniquely urban location in downtown Seattle that brings with it a responsibility to create a safe environment for all summer students.
 We take that responsibility very seriously.

-Summer at Cornish is oriented toward creative, focused, independent young people.
+Cornish Extension Programs are oriented toward creative, focused, independent young people.
 Students must take initiative both in and outside of the classroom, and attendance in all classes is critical to the successful completion of the program.
 While supervision will be firmly in place, parents and students seeking a highly sheltered environment should consider this program carefully before applying.

 Zero Tolerance Policy

-Cornish maintains a zero tolerance policy for all illegal activities, including possession or use of drugs, alcohol or firearms, whether on or off the Cornish campus.
-Summer students in residence must abide by the policies included in the Housing Contract.
+The Cornish Extension Programs maintains a zero tolerance policy for all illegal activities, including possession or use of drugs, alcohol or firearms, whether on or off the Cornish campus.
+Summer Students in residence must abide by the policies included in the Housing Contract.
 At the discretion of the College, any student of any age in violation of policies or otherwise creating an unsafe or unproductive climate may be subject to a warning or immediate dismissal.

 Student Supervision In & Out of the Classroom